bemanproject/task/docs/P3796-task-issues.md

 For `task<T, E>` with position of an `std::allocator_arg` can be anywhere in the argument list.
 For `generator` the `std::allocator_arg` argument needs to be the first argument.
-That is consisten with other uses of `std::allocator_arg`. `task` should also require the `std::allocator_arg` argument to be the first argument.
+That is consistent with other uses of `std::allocator_arg`. `task` should also require the `std::allocator_arg` argument to be the first argument.